 Inert gas shielding of resistance spot and seam welds is often not required.
 The close proximity of mating surfaces in combination with the very short duration of the resistance weld cycle and squeeze pressure all help to exclude air from the weld.
-If a deep blue, grey or whitish colour develops on the surface of titanium after resistance spot or seam welding, consideration must be given to altering weld parameters or providing inert gas shielding.
+If a deep blue, grey, or whitish color develops on the surface of titanium after resistance spot or seam welding, consideration must be given to altering weld parameters or providing inert gas shielding.

 Equipment and parameters for resistance spot or seam welding titanium are the same as are required for austenitic stainless steel.
 As with any welding procedure to be used on titanium, test resistance spot and seam welds should be made on titanium, prior to production welds.
-Tension-shear tests will help to determine quality of the welds made.
+Tension-shear tests will help to determine the quality of the welds made.
 Once parameters and procedures are verified as producing quality welds consistently, these should be adhered to strictly during production runs.

 Several brazing techniques are applicable to titanium.
-These include induction brazing, resistance brazing and furnace brazing in an argon atmosphere or in vacuum.
+These include induction brazing, resistance brazing, and furnace brazing in an argon atmosphere or in a vacuum.
 Torch brazing is not applicable to titanium.
 Since brazing techniques have the potential for contaminating titanium surfaces, cleanliness is important and consideration should be given to argon or helium gas shielding.
-Alloys for brazing titanium to itself or other metals are titanium-base (70Ti-15Cu-15Ni), silver-base (various), or aluminium-base (various).
-The titanium base alloy requires temperatures in the vicinity of 1700°F (927°C), whereas the silver and aluminium-base alloys require 1650°F (899°C) and 1100°-1250°F (593°-677°C) respectively.
+Alloys for brazing titanium to itself or other metals are titanium-base (70Ti-15Cu-15Ni), silver-base (various), or aluminum-base (various).
+The titanium base alloy requires temperatures in the vicinity of 1700°F (927°C), whereas the silver and aluminum-base alloys require 1650°F (899°C) and 1100°-1250°F (593°-677°C) respectively.
 If corrosion resistance is important, tests should be run on brazed joints in the intended environment prior to use.
 The titanium-base alloy reportedly offers superior resistance to atmospheric corrosion and saline environments.

 Heat Treating Titanium

 Heat treatment of titanium fabrications is not normally necessary.
-Annealing may be necessary following severe cold work if restoration of ductility or improved machinability are desired.
+Annealing may be necessary following severe cold work if restoration of ductility or improved machinability is desired.
 A stress relief treatment is sometimes employed following severe forming or welding to avoid cracking or distortion due to high residual stresses, or to improve fatigue resistance.
 Cleanliness of titanium parts to be heat treated is important because of the sensitivity of titanium to contamination at elevated temperatures.
 Titanium fabrications should be cleaned carefully prior to heating, using nonchlorinated solvents or a detergent wash, followed by a thorough water rinse.
 Handling following cleaning should be minimized to avoid potential surface contamination.

 Most titanium grades are typically stress-relieved at about 1000°F (538°C) for 45 minutes and annealed at 1300°F (704°C) for two hours.
 A slightly higher stress relief temperature [1100°F (593°C), 2 hrs.] and annealing temperature [1450°F (788°C), 4 hrs.] are appropriate for the Grade 5 alloy.
 Air cooling is generally acceptable.